twhite96/made-mistakes-gatsby/src/posts/articles/jekyll-static-comments.md

 ### Displaying comments

 There's a bunch of Staticman settings available to you, but forget all that right now.
 For this next step all you really need to know is **static comment files will live in `_data/comments/<post slug>/`**.
-By predictably placing them here we will be able to access their contents from the following array: `{% raw %}site.data.comments[page.slug]{% endraw %}`.
+By predictably placing them here we will be able to access their contents from the following array: `site.data.comments[page.slug]`.

 With this array we'll be looping through it with [`for`][for-tag] just like you would with `site.posts` to spit out a list of all posts.
 But first we'll use an [`assign`][assign-tag] tag to rename the array and apply a `sort`[^sort-filter] filter on the objects.
 This will order them by filename, which in our case should be chronological[^chronological].